polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 INSERT OR IGNORE INTO handlerIds(handlerId) VALUES('$APP_ID');

 INSERT OR REPLACE INTO properties(handlerId,name,value) VALUES('$APP_ID','lipcId','$APP_ID');
 INSERT OR REPLACE INTO properties(handlerId,name,value) VALUES('$APP_ID','command','/usr/bin/mesquite -l $APP_ID -c file://$APP_DIR/');
 INSERT OR REPLACE INTO properties(handlerId,name,value) VALUES('$APP_ID','supportedOrientation','U');
 EOF
 ```

-The `app_id` variable should match the one specified in the `config.xml` within the waf.
+The `APP_ID` variable should match the one specified in the `config.xml` within the WAF.

-You can then launch it like so; `lipc-set-prop com.lab126.appmgrd start app://$app_id`.
+You can then launch it like so: `lipc-set-prop com.lab126.appmgrd start app://$APP_ID`.

-Please note that `opt/var/local/mesquite` is not symlinked to `var/local/mesquite`!
+Please note that `opt/var/local/mesquite` is not symlinked to `var/local/mesquite`.

-## WAF Structure
+## WAF structure

 ```
 /var/local/mesquite/WAF